nate-johnston/neutron/doc/source/devref/quality_of_service.rst

   argument.
 * get_objects: returns all objects of the type, potentially with a filter applied.
-* create/update/delete: performs usual persistence operations.
+* create/update/delete: performs the usual persistence operations.

 The NeutronObject class is defined in: